 Failure Mode and Effects Analysis

 In MentorPal, there was significant attention paid to fault-tolerance during the design stage.
 This was largely centered on getting the highest possible level of correct answers.
 Little attention was paid to the possibilities of failure that rapidly became apparent during early tests with live students.
 Two failures caused the students to rapidly lose interest, losing the “personal” quality.
 The first of these was the absence of sufficient audio gain in high noise areas and the second was the disconcerting impact of too many unanswerable questions in a row.
-While both of these could, and are, amenable to resolution by the team, their being raised in a text environment brought home the need for the team to more fully identify, characterize and plan remediation for other failures.
+While both of these could, and are, amenable to resolution by the team, their being raised in a text environment brought home the need for the team to more fully identify, characterize, and plan remediation for other failures.
 At least with the population that was being observed, there was very little tolerance for anything that destroyed the illusion of conversation.

-Analysis
+Discussion

 Impact of SE on MentorPal to Date